-A Plantar fasciitis sock or night splint gently prevents your foot arch tightening.
+A Plantar fasciitis sock or night splint gently prevents your foot arch from tightening.
 Over time it naturally lengthens, reducing strain on your heel.

 Plantar fasciitis night splint vs Sock

-Something to be aware of though is if you put either on too tight, then you find yourself waking up in discomfort because your foot arch as tightened.
+Something to be aware of though is if you put either on too tight, then you find yourself waking up in discomfort because your foot arch has tightened.
 If this is the case then remove the Plantar fasciitis sock and try again the following night but loosen it a little.
-You should find that within a few days you can comfortably wear it for most of the night, by which time your Plantar fasciitis heel pain has significantly reduced or gone.
+You should find that within a few days, you can comfortably wear it for most of the night, by which time your Plantar fasciitis heel pain has significantly reduced or gone.

 Cold therapy for Plantar fasciitis

 If you are in pain then applying cold therapy to your heel and under the arch of the foot is essential.
 It one of the most effective and fastest ways to reduce pain and inflammation.
-Apply cold therapy every couple of hours for approximately 10 minutes until your symtoms reduce.
+Apply cold therapy every couple of hours for approximately 10 minutes until your symptoms reduce.

 I recommend cold therapy gel packs which your store in the freezer.
 To use, place under your heel whilst sitting.
-Or, even better combine with an elastic compression wrap to help keep it in place.
+Or, even better combine it with an elastic compression wrap to help keep it in place.
 Then simply put your feet up for 10 minutes and allow the cold therapy to work.
 Apply at least 3 times per day but every 2 hours if possible.

 Foot roller balls

 Foot massage forms an important part of Plantar fasciitis treatment.
-It releases tension in and helps stretch your Plantar fascia.
+It releases tension and helps stretch your Plantar fascia.
 Simply roll them under your foot for 5 to 10 minutes to achieve a massage and stretching effect.
-Combine with stretching exercises and massage for maximum effect.
+Combine it with stretching exercises and massage for maximum effect.

 A common contributing factor for Plantar fasciitis is overpronation.
 This is when your foot rolls in or flattens.
-As a result, your foot arch is repeatedly over stretched.
-Eventually inflammation or degeneration of the fascia occurs at the attachment to the heel.
+As a result, your foot arch is repeatedly overstretched.
+Eventually, inflammation or degeneration of the fascia occurs at the attachment to the heel.

 Zinc oxide tape

-A simple roll of 1 inch non stretch zinc oxide tape can instantly relieve symptoms.
+A simple roll of 1-inch non-stretch zinc oxide tape can instantly relieve symptoms.
 A plantar fasciitis taping technique supports the arch of your foot allowing it to rest and recover.

-We recommend the highest quality or 1 inch zinc oxide tape.
+We recommend the highest quality or 1-inch zinc oxide tape.
 This sticks for longer on your foot and lasts longer because it doesn’t stretch as much.